stephentk/Resturantdb-application/README.md

 # Resturantdb-application
 Based on project requirements, the following features are covered for this endpoint:
-This is a Resturant database application,where a resturant information such as (name,address,email,foodtype including the Ownername) can be inserted to the database, The application can perform the following
+This is a Resturant database application,where a resturant information such as (name,address,email,foodtype including the Ownername) can be inserted to the database

+The application can perform the following

 1)Create Vendors
 2) Show all vendors
 3)Show a single vendor